๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐

-Therefore, I decided to spend time combing through the English translation, one section at a time, making it as stress-free to read as possible.
+Therefore, I decided to spend time combing through the English translation, one section at a time, making it as stress-free as possible to read.
 It would be too much an unfortunate loss, if we’re intimidated by the ancient Chinese text and gave up making efforts to appreciate it.

-In the strenuous process of sorting out a version of translation that hopefully might be more understandable at least for myself, I certainly feel wonderstruck by the omnipotent powers of the Buddha Wisdom, yet meanwhile constantly feeling so powerless that all we can use to communicate such impossible Intelligence is our mundane, inadequate, worldly language.
+In the process of sorting out a more understandable version of translation (at least for myself), I am certainly awestruck by the omnipotent powers of the Buddha Wisdom, meanwhile constantly feeling so powerless that all we ordinary people can use to appreciate such impossible Intelligence are a mundane mind and some worldly language.

 Opening Verse for the Sutra

-I must work hard to realize the truth in the Tathagata’s teachings!
+Delightfully, I shall strive to realize the Truth in the Buddhaโs sublime teachings!

 Chapter One – The Nature and Location of the Mind